Polytech Montpellier Launches an Industrial Engineering Program in Béziers

-The launch of this industrial engineering program is part of a broader initiative led by the regional education authority in collaboration with the Occitanie Regional Council to develop training programs that will support the reindustrialization of Béziers and the development of new skills in the green industry sector (with a focus on hydrogen production from renewable energy sources), while improving access to employment for young people in the region.
+The launch of this industrial engineering program is part of an initiative led by the regional education authority in collaboration with the Occitanie Regional Council to roll out training programs that support reindustrialization and the development of new skills in the green industry sector in Béziers (with a focus on hydrogen production from renewable energy sources), while improving employment opportunities for young people in the region.

 Local training for a rapidly changing region

-Promoting the development of higher education and research in dynamic regions where access to high-level training has remained limited is the stated ambition of Polytech Montpellier, which will propose a new industrial engineering program in Béziers to the CTI (Commission des Titres d'Ingénieurs) in 2025.
-Thanks to this specialization, students in the region will now be able to obtain a five-year engineering degree without leaving their local area.
+Polytech Montpellier’s stated goal is to promote the development of higher education and research in dynamic regions where access to high-level programs has historically been limited.
+To that end, the school plans to submit a proposal to the CTI (Commission des Titres d’Ingénieurs) in 2025 for a new industrial engineering program in Béziers.
+Thanks to this specialization, students in the region will now be able to earn a five-year engineering degree without leaving their local area.

-By establishing itself in Béziers, Polytech Montpellier aims to build bridges between secondary and higher education, supporting high school students through to an engineering degree (BAC+5).
-This initiative also aims to encourage social openness by making high-quality training accessible to areas with fewer higher education facilities.
-Finally, the program aims to meet the needs of local businesses, particularly in fields related to green industry and ecological transition.
+By establishing a presence in Béziers, Polytech Montpellier aims to build bridges between secondary and higher education, guiding high school students all the way to an engineering degree (BAC+5).
+This initiative also aims to promote social inclusion by making high-quality educational programs accessible to regions with limited higher education infrastructure.
+Finally, this program aims to meet the needs of local businesses, particularly in fields related to the green industry and the ecological transition.

 A cross-functional program at the heart of industrial challenges

-The new industrial engineering specialization stands out for its versatility.
-The main topics covered include industrial processes and their optimization; quality and maintenance, the cornerstones of industrial performance; environmental impact management, a key issue in the ecological transition; and management, to train leaders capable of steering complex projects.
-With this initiative, Polytech Montpellier is demonstrating a clear ambition: to train engineers who are ready to take on the industrial challenges of tomorrow, while boosting the local educational and economic fabric.
-This project illustrates the ability of academic institutions to adapt to changes in society by building bridges between education, research, and business.
+The new specialization in industrial engineering stands out for its versatility.
+The major topics covered include industrial processes and their optimization; quality and maintenance, the cornerstones of industrial performance; environmental impact management, a key issue in the ecological transition; and, of course, management, to train leaders capable of steering complex projects.
+With this initiative, Polytech Montpellier demonstrates a clear ambition: to train engineers ready to meet the industrial challenges of tomorrow, while revitalizing the local educational and economic landscape.
+This project illustrates the ability of academic institutions to adapt to societal changes by building bridges between education, research, and industry.

 Practical information: